landlab/landlab/docs/source/user_guide/grid.rst

 * ``grid.add_ones(group, name, units='-')``
 * ``grid.add_zeros(group, name, units='-')``

-“group” is one of 'node', 'link', 'cell', 'face', 'corner', 'junction', 'patch'
+"group" is one of 'node', 'link', 'cell', 'face', 'corner', 'junction', 'patch'

-“name” is a string giving the field name
+"name" is a string giving the field name

-“units” (optional) is a string denoting the units associated with the field values.
+"units" (optional) is a string denoting the units associated with the field values.

 Field creation from existing data